benchopt/benchopt/doc/tutorials/add_solver.rst

 ..
 Hint::

-    Head to :ref:`get_started` to install benchopt and clone the Lasso benchmark repository.
+    If you have not already done it, head to :ref:`get_started` to install benchopt and clone the Lasso benchmark repository.

 Before the implementation